-"special marketing programmes" through which they sold gas to non traditional customers - typically, industrial end-users - at reduced costs.
+In an effort to reduce their liabilities under supply Take-or-Pay (TOP) contracts, pipeline companies began offering "special marketing programmes" through which they sold gas to non traditional customers typically, industrial end-users at reduced costs.
 This increased sales, thus reducing the pipelines' liabilities under their supply TOP contracts.
 In 1985, however, the courts stopped this activity.
-They declared that the pipelines' practice of denying LDCs access to these lower-cost gas S^-Upplies was discriminatory.
-Nevertheless,
+They declared that the pipelines' practice of denying LDCs access to these lower cost gas suppliers was discriminatory.

-this opened the door for the next step in deregulating the gas market - the unbundling of pipeline gas sales and transportation services.
+This opened the door for the next step in deregulating the gas market the unbundling of pipeline gas sales and transportation services.
 The first step in this unbundling process was FERC's Order 436, issued in 1985.
 In effect, this order required pipelines to provide open access to capacity on their systems, making it much easier for LDCs and other end users to purchase their gas supplies directly at the wellhead and then contract separately with the pipelines for a transportation service only.

 In 1987 and 1988, the FERC issued two more orders that further liberalised pipeline operations.
-Order No. 500 provided for the sharing of TOP contract costs, including contract renegotiations, buy-outs or buy-downs, among producers, pipelines and pipeline customers.
+Order No. 500 provided for the sharing of TOP contract costs, including contract renegotiations, buy outs or buy downs, among producers, pipelines and pipeline customers.

 The FERC took a further significant step towards deregulating the natural gas market.
-Order No. 636, issued in 1992, required pipelines to complete the tinbundling of their sales and transportation services and to provide a system for resale of any firm capacity held by their customers.
-Fig. 1 illustrates the history of these regulatory orders and the demand/supply balance for natural gas in the United States.
+Order No. 636, issued in 1992, required pipelines to complete the unbundling of their sales and transportation services and to provide a system for resale of any firm capacity held by their customers.

-Order No. 636 has now been fully implemented, completing the evolution of the pipeline companies from -merchants- to 'Iransporters-.
+Order No. 636 has now been fully implemented, completing the evolution of the pipeline companies from –“merchants” to Transporters.
 TOP is a thing of the past.
-This transition has paved the way for greater competition among third-party service providers and has also resulted in an active transportation-capacity trading market.
+This transition has paved the way for greater competition among third-party service providers and has also resulted in an active transportation capacity trading market.
 A lively secondary market, bidding on this new excess of pipeline capacity, has emerged.
-With ITIOTC counterparties involved in the bidding, short-term capacity has become increasingly competitive.
+With more counterparties involved in the bidding, short term capacity has become increasingly competitive.
 Pipeline companies want to fill their systems with product and keep it full, and many are willing to reduce rates to do so.

+LDCs. along with electric utilities, are generally overseen by state regulatory bodies such as Public Utility Commissions (PUCs), which serve to protect the public interest.

 Market Conventions

-Natural gas is physically sold and traded under three different terms: intramonth (for contracts within the same month); short term (one month to TK months), and long term (12 months or longer W) This section will explain various contract terms and conditions and the role they play in the market as it evolves.
+Natural gas is physically sold and traded under three different terms: intra-month (for contracts within the same month); short term (one month to TK months), and long term (12 months or longer).

-The unravelling of long-term supply contracts and the initiation of open access for interruptible transport under FERC Order 436 has encouraged the development of a market for short-term gas supply commitments.
+The unravelling of long term supply contracts and the initiation of open access for interruptible transport under FERC Order 436 has encouraged the development of a market for short term gas supply commitments.
 This market has come to be called the spot or cash market.
 Knowledge of this market is essential when initiating a gas price hedge, as any risk management structure needs to be properly integrated with the spot market.

-Three types of spot market transactions are common. "firm", "interruptible" and "baseload---.Firm transactions require counterparties to a transaction to perform according to the price and terms of the contract, short of a true event of force majeure (which is defined quite narrowly in most firm contracts).
-Firm transactions are usually executed under a Master Finn Purchase/Sale agreement, which includes make-whole provisions in the form of liquidated damages and includes financial penalty provisions in the event of non-performance.
+Three types of spot market transactions are common. "firm", "interruptible" and "baseload”.
+Firm transactions require counterparties to perform according to the price and terms of the contract, short of a true event of force majeure (which is defined quite narrowly in most firm contracts).
+Firm transactions are usually executed under a Master Firm Purchase/Sale agreement, which includes make-whole provisions in the form of liquidated damages and includes financial penalty provisions in the event of non performance.

 Interruptible contracts provide for little in the way of obligation.
-Price and term are subject to renegotiation at any time, increasingly volatility.
+Price and term are subject to renegotiation at any time, increasing volatility.
 It can best be characterised as a daily market.